Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Baylor has combined with its opponents to put up more than 58 points in four of eight games this season.
+- Baylor's games this season have gone over 58 points four of eight times.

-- TCU's games have gone over 58 points in five of seven chances this season.
+- TCU has combined with its opponents to score more than 58 points in five of seven games this season.

-- The combined points per game average of the two teams, 68.9, is 10.9 points above Saturday's over/under.
+- The two teams combine to score 68.9 points per game, 10.9 more than the total in this contest.

-- This contest's over/under is 7.1 points more than the 50.9 these two squads combine to surrender per game this season.
+- The 50.9 combined points per game that these two squads have allowed this season are 7.1 fewer than the 58 over/under in this contest.

-- The Bears and their opponents score an average of 51 points per game, seven fewer than Saturday's total.
+- Bears games have an average total of 51 points this season, seven fewer than Saturday's over/under.

 - The 59.8 PPG average total in Horned Frogs games this season is 1.8 points more than this game's over/under.